tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night.md

 I awoke with a start and was confused.
 After blinking a few times and letting myself become more focused, I glanced at the alarm clock on my nightstand to see 2:32am in bold red.

-I turned to over to face towards Jake and immediately froze.
+I turned over to face towards Jake and immediately froze.
 Jake was laying flat on his back, arms laying perfectly still by his sides but his head was turned towards me, he had blank expression but his eyes were wide open staring directly into my soul.

 I literally stopped breathing.
 I just stared back into his wide, unblinking eyes for several seconds before reality sank back into my brain and I realized something had to be horribly wrong.